 - Captain Community Human Services website has a variety of community resources to share with families.

 Q: What if my children need their school supplies, books, or binders to complete assignments?
 Can we enter the school to collect those items?

-Our buildings will reopen Monday, March 30 through Friday, April 3 from 8 a.m. to 4 p.m for essential business only.
+Our buildings are open for limited times during the week days for essential business only.
 Please call the main office to make appropriate arrangements.